 The Group Circle does not publish articles that are self-promotional or market a product, service, or training opportunity other than those sponsored by AGPA and its Affiliates.

 Articles vary in length from 200 to 1,200 words; research submissions are generally longer.
-While The Group Circle accepts articles in a variety of formats, e-mail is preferable.
-If submitting an article by e-mail, please fax a hard copy to the Editorial Manager for verification.
+The Group Circle accepts articles by e-mail: [email protected]

 Bylines: All articles should include the author's name (no nicknames), degrees and certifications.
 Photos of authors are never used.
 The Group Circle does not pay authors for contributions.